AVelazquez97/AVelazquez97/README.md

 ### In UTEC, I've improved my skills about functional programming and Data Structures with C/C++, Concurrent Programming and parallelization using semaphores with C++ and Python, databases design and management with MySQL from console, BASH scripting, Logic Gates basics, among others.

-### On the other hand, I'm actually learning python and their libraries PyGame, Tkinter and also OOP in a self-taught way.
+### On the other hand, I'm actually learning python and their libraries PyGame and Tkinter as also OOP in a self-taught way.

 ### I will add new repositories as I develop new projects applying what I have learned.